 People around the world live in a very dangerous, harmful world with many things that can go wrong.
-One of the most dangerous things people have that are potentially dangerous are smoke detectors.
-Detectors, whether it is for smoke, heat, or carbon monoxide, go unnoticed everyday and are not even thought to be harmful or potentially dangerous.
+One of the most dangerous things people have that are potentially dangerous is smoke detectors.
+Detectors, whether it is for smoke, heat, or carbon monoxide, go unnoticed every day and are not even thought to be harmful or potentially dangerous.
 The beeping pieces of plastic on your ceiling could turn into a hazard if not cared for or thought about daily.
-Detectors do have many benefits if properly used, and can safe many lives annually.
+Detectors do have many benefits if properly used, and can save many lives annually.
 But detectors do have dangers that it is trying to prevent.
 They have the risk of not alerting when there is a threat of fire or smoke, or could start a fire itself.

 It may seem like these detectors are a benefit, considering fire departments and fire protection agencies hand them out.
 But the risk starts if installation of the product is not efficient and installed properly.
 According to the U.S. Consumer Product Safety Commission’s “Considerations For Installation Of Smoke Alarms On Residential Branch Circuits“, the proper installation of a detector is essential in order to decrease the risk of fires starting from detectors.
 Shortages, overheating wires and overloaded circuits can start a fire at any time if installation is not done correctly.
 Wires overheating due to excess current in the detector is a main issue that does cause electrical fires.